Forrer Learning Commons and Academic Support

 Academic Support and Disability Services

 The mission of Academic Support and Disability Services is to support students, parents, faculty, and staff in the engagement of the academic program and positively impact students' performance in the learning environment.
-Services include assessment, academic advising, time management, organizational skills, workshops, disability services, accommodations, and a testing center to assist students in developing the skills necessary for college and graduate school.
+Services include assessment, academic advising, time management training, organizational skills development, workshops, disability services, accommodations, and a testing center to assist students in developing the skills necessary for college and graduate school.

 Academic Coach Program

 The Academic Coach Program guides, mentors, and coaches students in small group settings to develop and support their time management, organization, ongoing learning, and timely work completion for college success.
 Academic Coaches are peers who are trained, paid, and meet twice per week with a student.
-Academic coaches are intentionally matched with students for mentoring and connection.
+Students can sign up for Academic Coaching via the Penji app.
 The program's objectives are:

 • Support students in their adult development by providing assistance in developing systems to organize and complete course assignments successfully